milutinke/sqcp/docs/setup.md

 ## **Important**

 By default, CORS is enabled for all.
 If you are hosting the front end locally, make sure you configure it in `App.js`.
-Also, do not disable `connect-history-api-fallback` since Vuex is running in the history mode.
+Also, do not disable `connect-history-api-fallback` since Vue Router is running in the history mode.

 <br >